Azeko2xo/woodem/doc/sphinx2/source/theory/membrane-element.rst

 .. math:: \mat{K}^{\mathrm{DKT}}=2A\int_0^1\int_0^{1-\eta}\mat{B}^T\mat{D}_b\mat{B}\d\xi\,\d\eta

 and can be integrated numerically (see :cite:`Kansara2004`, pg.
-48) using the `Gauss quadrature <http://en.wikipedia.org/wiki/Gaussian_quadrature>`__ (Gauss points are mid-points of triangle sides, :math`w` is vector of point weights) over the unit triangle as
+48) using the `Gauss quadrature <http://en.wikipedia.org/wiki/Gaussian_quadrature>`__ (Gauss points are mid-points of triangle sides, :math:`w` is vector of point weights) over the unit triangle as

 .. math::
    :nowrap: